-Our D-Tail product can improve the accuracy and integrity of any sports wearable.
+Our S-GNSS product can improve the accuracy and integrity of any sports wearable.
 Compared to leading sports wearables on the market today, you can expect:

 - 10x improvement in the accuracy of distance travelled